How to Respond to Insensitive Comments & Questions as a Christian Widow

 And here’s what’s beautiful: this doesn’t mean you’re perfect or unaffected.

-It just means you’re living from your true self — the one tethered to the Holy Spirit, connected to God, and no longer tossed around by the insensitivity of others.
+It just means you’re living from your true self — Christ and Holy Spirit-filled, connected to God the Father, and no longer tossed around by the words or actions of others.

-I didn’t know I could be offended, but also be unoffendable.
+I could be offended, but it has taken time to learn I could also be unoffendable.

-But somewhere along the way, I stopped letting the questions and commentary put me into defense or counterattack.
+Somewhere along the way, I stopped letting the questions and commentary put me into defense or counterattack as a widow.
 I stopped giving my peace away.
+And as I leaned into the Lord's mercy for my failures, I could allow His forgiveness to pass through me and over their insensitivity.

 You have that same power.

-It doesn’t mean you can't feel hurt or that the pain disappears — but it does mean those things no longer need to take over your control center.
+It doesn’t mean that the pain disappears in this life — but it does mean that brokenness no longer needs to take over your control center (as a powerful, Christian widow that you are!).

-Your grief may still be raw.
-But your Spirit can be empowered.
-You can be healing and strong.
+Your grief may still be raw, and your flesh may be weak.
+But the Spirit is strong.
+You can be healing and mighty.
 Vulnerable and grounded.

 With you,